couchbaselabs/docs-ng/content/couchbase-lite/cbl-concepts/cbl-concepts-3000-concepts.markdown

 # Couchbase Lite Concepts

 This section describes how Couchbase Lite structures and works with data.
-If you are familiar with SQL and relational databases, you'll notice that Couchbase Lite works differently and has its own database terminology.
+If you are familiar with relational databases and SQL, you'll notice that Couchbase Lite works differently and has its own database terminology.
 The following table compares the terminology:

 <table style="width:55%">
 <col style="width:50%;text-align:left" />